Identity of Speakers

 Summary

-In late April and early May 2024, UCLA became the center of controversy when pro-Palestinian protesters established an encampment on campus that, according to a federal lawsuit, excluded Jewish students from certain areas.
-The lead plaintiff, Yitzchok Frankel, a Jewish law student, along with two other students, alleged that activists created “Jew Exclusion Zones” and that the university administration failed to act.
-The plaintiffs claimed this violated their civil rights under federal law, specifically Title VI of the Civil Rights Act, which prohibits discrimination at federally funded institutions.
-These events occurred amid a broader breakdown of campus safety, including violent clashes between pro-Palestinian demonstrators and pro-Israel counterprotesters, as well as an attack on four student journalists on May 1, 2024, that drew further scrutiny of UCLA’s response.
+In late April and early May 2024, pro-Palestinian protesters established an encampment on the University of California, Los Angeles (UCLA) campus.
+According to a federal lawsuit filed by Jewish law student Yitzchok Frankel and two other students, activists created “Jew Exclusion Zones” where Jewish students were excluded, and UCLA administration failed to intervene.
+The plaintiffs alleged these actions violated their civil rights under Title VI of the Civil Rights Act, which prohibits discrimination at federally funded institutions.
+During this period, violent clashes occurred between pro-Palestinian demonstrators and pro-Israel counterprotesters, and four student journalists were attacked on May 1, 2024.

-On August 14, 2024, a federal judge issued a preliminary injunction ordering UCLA to ensure equal and unimpeded access to all areas of campus for Jewish students and faculty.
-The court found that the university may have enabled or tolerated discriminatory conduct by failing to intervene when Jewish individuals were being excluded from public campus spaces.
-The judge criticized UCLA’s actions as potentially unconstitutional and warned that university officials could face personal liability for knowingly allowing such conduct to persist.
+On August 14, 2024, a federal judge issued a preliminary injunction requiring UCLA to ensure equal and unimpeded access to all areas of campus for Jewish students and faculty.
+The court found that the university may have enabled or tolerated discriminatory conduct by failing to act when Jewish individuals were excluded from public campus spaces.
+The judge stated that university officials could face personal liability for knowingly allowing such conduct to persist.

-In March 2025, the U.S. Department of Justice filed a Statement of Interest supporting the plaintiffs, stating that UCLA’s failure to act may have violated federal civil rights protections.
-The DOJ emphasized that public universities have a legal duty to protect students from religious-based exclusion and harassment, even in the context of protest activity.
-The federal government’s involvement underscored the seriousness of the allegations and heightened national attention to the case, which remains ongoing.
+In March 2025, the U.S. Department of Justice (DOJ) filed a Statement of Interest supporting the plaintiffs.
+The DOJ asserted that UCLA’s failure to act may have violated federal civil rights protections and emphasized that public universities have a legal duty to protect students from religious-based exclusion and harassment, even in the context of protest activity.